Ready To Make The Leap To Composite Decking?

 Composite deck materials have come a long way since early 1991.
 But it is a road that has had some bumps along the way.

-Lawsuits for staining, early deterioration, mould, mildew, excessive fading, mushrooming around screw heads are well known.
+Lawsuits for staining, early deterioration, mold, mildew, excessive fading, mushrooming around screw heads are well known and documented.

 In a product category where twenty years ago there were maybe ten brands, there are now close to one hundred.

 Some have come and gone.
-But the main competitors have more or less earned their place in the industry.
+But the main competitors have earned their place in the industry.

 What are the difference of composite and synthetic materials?